bitcraft/dcdrop/readme.md

 Usage
 -----

-* Dreamcast must be connected to Internet with broadband adapter or modem.
+Dreamcast must be connected to host computer with broadband adapter or modem

 * Launch droppy.py script
 * Using Dreamcast browser disc, navigate to IP address of hosting computer
 * Upload the VMU save